Plan a Cruise My Trips Port Guides Featured Cruises

 Gothic Quarter

-The oldest part of Barcelona, characterized by its narrow, winding streets, medieval buildings, and hidden squares.
-Visitors can explore ancient Roman walls, the Barcelona Cathedral, and charming shops and cafes, immersing themselves in the city's rich history.
+The oldest part of Barcelona, characterized by its narrow, winding streets, historic squares, and medieval architecture.
+Visitors can explore ancient Roman walls, charming plazas, and the Barcelona Cathedral.

 Casa Batlló